 dm

-How so?
-Because relations between the objects are already registered in the dm object, you don’t need to indicate them.
+relations between the objects are already registered in the

 Not having to state how tables are connected each time you perform a join may make exploratory work a lot easier: